jkomijani/normflow_/README.md

 where ``nranks`` specifies the number of GPUs.

-| Created by Javad Komijani on 2021
+| Created by Javad Komijani in 2021
 | Copyright (C) 2021-24, Javad Komijani